hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 </center>

-I started working on curve filtering for rotoscoping, and, in collaboration, one idea led to a different one which led to a different one, **eventually leading to a very different project,** namely a way to "learn" image transformations from examples.
+I started working on curve filtering for rotoscoping, and, in collaboration, one idea led to a different one which led to a different one, **eventually leading to a very different project,** namely a way to "learn" image transformations from examples (by guided texture synthesis).
 Since it was my thesis topic, we applied it to artistic image stylization, such as learning painting, pen-and-ink, and pastel styles:
 <center>
 <figure>
    <p float="left">